treylorswift/InfluencerToolkit/README.md

 It is configured to send a short message to your 10 most influential followers who have 'love' mentioned in their Twitter bio.

-The first time you run it will download your follower list, which due to API rate limiting could take quite awhile if you have a lot of follwers (roughly 1 hour for 300k followers).
+Your follower list will be downloaded the first time you run.
+Due to API rate limiting this could take quite awhile if you have a lot of follwers (roughly 1 hour for 300k followers).

 Example output below: